 Though shut down now due to the haunting, this hotel, shot to fame during the shooting of Raaz, reports of a famous incident experienced by Saroj Khan the choreographer and her troupe.
-After settling for an early night due to shooting next morning, the crew was kept awake by someone rearranging furniture in the room above.
+After settling for an early night due to shooting next morning, the crew was kept awake by someone rearranging the furniture in the room above.
 When they tried calling reception the phone was dead.
 Desperate for sleep, some went down to complain, only to have the receptionist escort them outside and point upwards to show that there was no floor above.

 5. The Shaniwarwada Fort – Pune

 Known for its sheer architectural brilliance, this fort has witnessed various spooky occurrences.
-It is believed that the level of supernatural activity is on its zenith on every full moon night.
+It is believed that the level of supernatural activity is at its zenith on every full moon night.
 The mysterious story behind the strange activities suggests that a young prince was brutally murdered here which is maybe why his spirit haunts the place and when the night falls, sounds of him shrieking can be heard.
 There are many locals who actually camp at night on the fort grounds just to hear the little boy’s scream.

 It is preferable to visit the fort during day hours since the fort is deserted at night except for maybe a caretaker.
-Visit this place at your own risk as this would definitely be the scariest haunted place in Pune, India.
+Visit this place at your own risk as this would definitely be the scariest haunted places in Pune, India.